- 1How Does the Drug Teriflunomide Work?

 Pharmacology:

-Mechanism of Action: Teriflunomide is an immunomodulatory agent that acts by restricting the synthesis of pyrimidine.
-The exact mechanism, however, is yet not known.
-Teriflunomide inhibits the mitochondrial enzyme dihydroorotate dehydrogenase, which inhibits the pyrimidine formation thereby resulting in decreased formation of activated lymphocytes in the central nervous system showing anti-inflammatory effects.
+Mechanism of Action: Teriflunomide, an immunomodulatory agent, acts by restricting the synthesis of pyrimidine.
+The exact mechanism, however, is yet to be known.
+Teriflunomide inhibits the mitochondrial enzyme dihydroorotate dehydrogenase, thereby reducing pyrimidine synthesis and decreasing the formation of activated lymphocytes in the central nervous system, thereby showing anti-inflammatory effects.

-Pharmacodynamics: Teriflunomide is an immunomodulatory and anti-inflammatory agent that acts by inhibiting the formation of pyrimidine, thus reducing the volume of activated lymphocytes in the central nervous system.
+Pharmacodynamics: Teriflunomide is an immunomodulatory and anti-inflammatory agent that acts by inhibiting the formation of pyrimidine nucleotides, thereby reducing the volume of activated lymphocytes in the central nervous system.

 Ingredients: